Raffle Regulations for Victoria – A Simple Guide

 The second element to consider is whether your organisation will require a permit for their raffle.

-This handy information booklet provided by the VCGLR outlines the three types of raffles available in Victoria based on size and the conditions that apply.
-They include $500 or less, $5000 or less and over $5000.
+This handy link of frequently asked questions provided by the VGCCC outlines the three types of raffles available in Victoria based on size and the conditions that apply.
+They include $500 or less, $20000 or less and over $20000.
+The threshold for a permit was increased from $5000 to $20000 on the 1st September 2022.

 Just a quick note whilst we are talking about prizes.
 In Victoria you are not allowed to have cash as a prize.
 Instead you could consider gold bullion, gift cards or vouchers.